Learn about Presbyterian Women

 Happy 25th anniversary, Presbyterian Women!

-So in 2013, celebrate with us!
+So from July 2013–July 2014, celebrate with us!
 Learn more about the logos, online celebrations and resources available to commemorate 25 years of Presbyterian Women!

 Iam a Zambian female aged 47 years.
 Iam so impressed with the birthday and offering gifts which the women commit to support the charity.
 I work with the grassroot women who are living under poverty duntum line.
 My husband is pastoring a rural Church with few males and the rest are women.
 God bless